This ghostly Halloween footprint craft is an easy, fun, & festive keepsake to make with your child this October!

-I had purchased some 6″ x 8″ MDF boards about a year ago just to have on hand for when inspiration strikes, so I pulled one out for this project since it is the perfect size for Rowan’s little tootsies.
+I had purchased some 6″ x 8″ MDF boards about a year ago just to have on hand, so I pulled one out for this project since it is the perfect size for Rowan’s little tootsies.

 Adding Some Glitter Paint

-Since my spray paint was flat black, and because I wanted to make the board a little more Halloweeny, I applied a coat of glitter paint next to brighten the board up a bit.
+Since my spray paint was flat black, and because I wanted to make the board a little more Halloweeny, I applied a coat of glitter paint next to brighten the black up a bit.

 I also used this glitter paint for my ‘Happy Halloween’ sign as well as for the cereal box signs on my pumpkin wreath and NFL ‘House Divided’ wreath.

-After the board was completely dry, I recruited the help of my husband to wrangle our squirmy toddler long enough to get his footprints….sorry, no action shots during this phase.
+After the board was completely dry, I recruited the help of my husband to wrangle our squirmy toddler long enough to get his footprints…sorry, no action shots during this phase.

 Since I was going to turn his prints into little ghosts, I grabbed some white acrylic craft paint and painted a light coat onto one of Rowan’s feet with a foam brush.
-I then guided it onto the board and hoped that it would turn out.

-This capturing of the footprints was definitely a two-person job (thanks for your help, honey!), and I had to encourage Rowan to uncurl his toes so the print would resemble a foot and not just a random blob.
-Luckily, it turned out great!
+This capturing of the footprints was definitely a two-person job (thanks for your help, honey!), and I had to encourage Rowan to uncurl his toes so the prints would resemble a foot and not just a random blob.

-I’m a very visual person and need to actually SEE my design in the flesh instead of just in my head.
-It really helps me to determine the placement of all the elements.
+I’m a very visual person and need to actually SEE my design in the flesh instead of just in my head because it really helps me to determine the placement and colors of all the elements.